ramancodians/smart_home/README.md

 - Enter location of device (ex. zone: front_yard, spec: left_gate)
 - Press submit

-The title and location for the device will form its unique id as well as each topic name that the device publishes to (ie. front_yard/left_gate/[topic_name]).
+The title and location for the device will form its unique id as well as each topic name that the device publishes to (ie. reed/front_yard/left_gate/[topic_name]).
 After these steps the esp8266 should connect to the broker and will periodically publish a greeting message.
 After verifying this continue with the steps below to configure the functionality of the device.

-ESP8266 Configuration (MQTT)
+ESP8266 Initialization (MQTT)
 - Connect to home access point
 - Start mobile application and select configure
 - ...